 A young girl and her dad embark on a bike ride adventure in the desert southwest–past darting lizards, across sandy arroyos, and up, up, up hills, long and steep, and hard in the heat–only to find themselves in A RACE WITH THE RAIN as the afternoon monsoon rolls in!
-A literary PB celebrating nature and family, reminiscent of Pete Oswald’s HIKE, told with the lyrical tone similar to Kristy Dempsey’s A DANCE LIKE STARLIGHT: ONE BALLERINA’S DREAM,.
+A literary PB celebrating nature and family, reminiscent of Pete Oswald’s HIKE, told with a lyrical tone similar to Kristy Dempsey’s A DANCE LIKE STARLIGHT: ONE BALLERINA’S DREAM.
 A dusty-dry, high desert nod to Jane Yolen’s classic, OWL MOON.

 A Lyrical, Atmospheric, Picture Book Manuscript

 ⚾️The "PITCH" ⚾️

 Holding tight, staying close, TWO TOGETHER move with the crowd, past statues of legends, through twisting turnstiles, to emerge into stadium sun.
 The two, one young and one older, join hometown fans to chant and cheer, sing and celebrate as teammates dart and dash around the diamond dot-to-dot below.
 A lyrical, atmospheric story of shared first-experiences at the ballpark.

 Rumble-hum, Maddie’s mama rides a motorized mobility scooter everywhere they go…to the bus stop, along the riverwalk and even at the carnival.
 But, when a new kid asks too many questions, Maddie’s tummy flip-flops.
 Can she help him understand that her mama is extra special because she rides–her scooter and the Scrambler?
 A celebration of family, diversity and acceptance.

 Shane Burcaw’s Not So Different meets Amy Webb’s When Charley Met Emma with a side of James Catchpole’s What Happened to You?